Polyfrost/Hytils-Reborn/README.md

   <summary>Tab</summary>

 ### Tab
-- **Highlight Friends In Tab** - Add a star to the names of your Hypixel friends in tab.
 - **Highlight Self In Tab** - Add a star to your name in tab.
-- **Hide NPCs In Tab** - Prevent NPCs from showing up in tab.
-- **Don't Hide Important NPCs** - Keeps NPCs in tab in gamemodes like SkyBlock and Replay.
 - **Hide Guild Tags in Tab** - Prevent Guild tags from showing up in tab.
 - **Hide Player Ranks in Tab** - Prevent player ranks from showing up in tab.
 - **Hide Ping in Tab** - Prevent ping from showing up in tab while playing games, since the value is misleading.
 Ping will remain visible in lobbies.